 WARNING: If you exceed the maximum number of absences for this course (lecture and lab are counted together) you will be dropped (W) from the course.
-Lab sessions are counted as a 1⁄2 absence. (maximum of 4 sessions) (NO EXCEPTIONS).
+For example if you miss a lecture and attend the lab you will be counted absent for that class session (maximum of 4 sessions) (NO EXCEPTIONS).